If you have had a parentage surprise, you can find helpful resources here.

 Gradual Integration and Recovery

-Individuals gradually make sense of our new information and are able to integrate such into our newly developing sense of self.
-Eventually growing in our ability to share our story with others; re-building selective trust.
-We become reacquainted with our inner wisdom and ability to heal.
+We gradually make sense of new information and are able to integrate this into our developing identity.
+Eventually growing in our ability to share our story with others; re-building trust selectively.
+We become reacquainted with our inner wisdom and natural healing ability.

 We gradually come to accept our new selves, complete with our limitations and need for ongoing self-care.
-We thoughtfully considering ways to honor our experience.
+We consider ways to honor our experience.

 In time we come to know we are worthy, tenaciously resilient, and really do belong.